By Annie Sewell-Jennings

 His fingertips crawl down the ladder of her spine, and he nuzzles his cheek against hers.
 Smells promises and bright beginnings in her sweet-scented hair.
 "Mm, what?"

 "I think it's time."

 Kisses the faint freckles on her skin.
 Knows what she means.
 "Yeah?
 You sure?"

 She looks around the coldness of her father's house, the things that she will never understand.
 But that's all right.
 Maybe she wasn't ever meant to understand them.
 Maybe this is a world that she isn't meant to inhabit, and beyond the big glass windows there are miles that she wants to travel with Spike at her side, making a world so incredible that four walls can't hold them in.

 Slowly, Buffy smiles.
 Picks up his hand and kisses his wedding ring.

 "Yeah, love.
 I'm ready."

-many miles to go.
+They've got so many miles to go.

-I'm just a modern guy
+Well I'm just a modern guy

 Of course I've had it in my ear before